 New beginnings require new approaches.
 Here are seven relatively simple actions that your student can take now to increase the chances that this semester will be a great one.

 - Create goals for the semester.
 It helps if you know what you want to achieve.
 Make sure goals are SMART (specific, measurable, attainable, relevant, time-bound).
 Write them down.

 - Share your goals.
 It helps if you share your goals with someone that you trust.
 It holds you accountable.
 Your trusted friend can also help you stay on track – or might even be working toward the same or similar goals.
 Working together makes you both stronger.

 - Be willing to change your lifestyle.
 This may be one of the most difficult steps to accomplish.
 Wishing for change requires taking action.
 You need to be ready to make some changes in the way you approach your life/work/studies.
+Doing things the same way but hoping things turn out differently will not work.
 Invest in the time and/or soul-searching that may be required to decide whether you truly want your goals badly enough to make the changes necessary.
 Then commit to making whatever life changes may be necessary.

 - Remove or reduce temptations.
 Once you’ve committed to making changes, think about what the barriers are and try to remove or at least reduce them.
 This may be as straightforward as realizing that you need to study someplace other than your room so you won’t be tempted to sleep/play video games/eat/socialize/watch TV.
 It may mean finding a new circle of friends.
 It may mean giving your facebook password to a trusted friend while you study for an exam.
 Determine what gets in the way of achieving your goals and reduce or remove it.